-The Directors and management team are dedicated to provide quality-engineering services and are constantly reviewing their business to ensure continuous improvement and support for their workforce enabling them to be equipped with the correct skills and systems to maximise efficiency and increase productivity.
+The directors and management team at Abbey Engineering are dedicated to provide quality engineering services and are constantly reviewing their business to ensure continuous improvement and support for their workforce, enabling them to be equipped with the correct skills and systems to maximise efficiency and increase productivity.
 Linking with academic expertise supports the business research and development activities, experience of engaging with previous support projects such as GERI Outreach proved to be successful and Abbey Engineering was keen to be involved in future collaborative opportunities.

 Following discussions with LCR 4.0 team and LJMU experts, it was identified that Abbey Engineering could use data analysis to make more informed decisions regarding their manufacturing processes.
 They currently have a range of different IT systems to manage different areas of the business and are keen to connect these systems to manage as one.
 This support falls under the 4IR pillars:

 - Internet of Things

 An MSc summer project was proposed to Abbey Engineering to look at proving the principles for monitoring machine processes to improve efficiencies in laser cutting process.
 The MSc project was supervised by the head of the Photonics Research in Manufacturing Engineering at LJMU, Dr. Martin Sharp, and resulted in a final report being delivered to Abbey Engineering to support their decision making process for purchasing new equipment.

 Abbey Engineering are now able to utilise data previously gathered to look at inefficiencies in their laser cutting process.
 Parameters for the laser cutting process have been optimised to improve manufacturing throughput and reduce waste parts.
 The report provided valuable information to enable Abbey Engineering to make more informed decisions when considering the purchase of a new multi-million pound laser system currently being installed at their manufacturing plant.